MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/configure-enable-embedded-intelligence.md

 ## Preview feature: Install and configure Sales insights add-on
 <!--remove comment tags when the predictive lead scoring is going live.-->

 The Sales insights add-on contains relationship analytics <!--and predictive lead scoring -->feature. <!--These--> This feature not available by default.
-You need to install this feature before you can use it. <br>
+You need to install Sales insights add-on to use this feature. <br>
 > [!NOTE]
 > To install this feature, you must be a Dynamics 365 administrator.

 To understand how relationship analytics is used<!--and predictive lead scoring works-->, see [Relationship analytics](../admin/relationship-analytics.md)

-The following process defines the steps to install and configure relationship analytics and lead scoring.
+The following process defines the steps to install and configure relationship analytics<!-- and lead scoring-->.
 1. Install Sales insights add-on.
 2. Configure relationship analytics.
 3. (Optional) Uninstall Sales insights add-on.